McConnell plan: $1,200 payments; $1T rescue takes shape

 As Congress rushes to compile the sweeping economic rescue package, the biggest undertaking since the 2008 recession and financial crisis, in a matter of days, it also is considering its own way of doing business.

-Pelosi tasked a top committee chairman to study potential changes in House procedures as some lawmakers press for remote voting.

-The Senate plans to remain in session this weekend.
+The Senate plans to remain in session until the emerging coronavirus bill passes, with weekend sessions possible.
 The House, which is on recess, won’t be recalled until it’s time to vote.

 In the House, Reps.
 Mario Diaz-Balart, R-Fla., and Ben McAdams, D-Utah, released statements saying they had tested positive for COVID-19 — the first two known cases in Congress.
 Several other lawmakers have cycled in and out of self-isolation after exposure to individuals who had later tested positive for the virus.